 Dealing with intractable problems, she told me, requires understanding kinds of causality and change.

-Glenda talked about : The first and simplest is two-dimensional ‘Static Change’ – the idea that a thing moves from one stable state to another stable state–and stays there.
+Glenda talked about three kinds of cause: The first and simplest is two-dimensional ‘Static Change’ – the idea that a thing moves from one stable state to another stable state–and stays there.
 The second is more complex and multi-dimensional – the Newtonian equation of Mass, Distance and Time.
 ‘Newtonian Change’ is predictable.
 It has definable milestones, giving us things like Project Management and Developmental Models.
 This second type of change-causality works great on a lot of things, but not on intractable problems.